wp-plugins/firstform/readme.txt

 == Frequently asked questions ==

-Q.How to add or validate forms ?
+= Q. How to add or validate forms ? =

-A.Just add them to select an item.
+A. Just add them to select an item.

 == Screenshots ==